radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Delegation of responsibilities and separation of tasks are important security principles.
 By moving all RADIUS/(D)TLS knowledge to a (D)TLS-aware proxy, security analysis becomes simpler, and enforcement of correct security becomes easier.

+## Loopback-Attack on Peers acting as Server and Client

+TODO

+Rough problem description to visualize the problem for others.
+Will be removed and replaced with text explaining the issue and possible mitigations:

+Preconditions:

+Peer A is configured with a client certificate for sending packets via dynamic discovery.
+The certificate has a specific OID indicating it as a "roaming consortium client" certificate.
+The configuration expects a server certificate from the server with an OID for a "roaming consortium server" certificate and does not perform more checks apart from the trust chain checks.

+Peer A is also configured with a server certificate for receiving packets via dynamic discovery.
+The server certificate has a specific OID indicating it as a "roaming consortium server" certificate.
+The configuration expects a client certificate from the client with an OID for a "roaming consortium client" certificate and does not perform more checks apart from the trust chain checks.

+For the sake of this example we can say that both certificates come from the same CA and that this CA is marked as trusted.

+Attack:

+Peer A (as Client A) tries to open RADIUS/TLS connection to Server B.
+The attacker intercepts the connection and mirrors it back to A (now acting as Server A) Server A sends the server certificate with the server OID.
+Client A receives it, accepts it, since it sees the server OID and sends the client certificate.
+Server A receives it and also accepts it, since it sees the client OID.

+Now Peer A has a loop.
+Client A sends packets, beleiving they are sent to the right home server.
+Server A receives packets from a valid-looking client and forwards them, since it is not responsible for the realm.
+Now every packet is stuck in an endless-loop and the attacker just has to bounce the traffic back-and-forth, possibly leading to a complete denial-of-service.

+Ideas for solutions:
+* Don't accept your own certificate.
+  * May not be what you want.
+* Remember the client random and compare the server random
+  * May still not be good enough.
+Depending on the implementation could lead to different race conditions being triggered.
+  * Maybe not all TLS implementations allow you to get the client random?
+* Send a randomized number in the TLS client hello
+  * Number could be generated at startup (or even changed once in a while).
+Every outgoing TLS has this in the client hello, the server can check if the "ID" number of the other end is the same to its own.
+If it is: Drop the connection.
+  * But needs a TLS extension (or some other smart way of doing this with the tools available)

 # Design Decisions
 {: #design_decisions}